faiyaz52/ToDoList/README.md

 ToDO  Application

-This is real time ToDO Aplication
+This is real time ToDO
 Application will run on port 3000

 Example: http://localhost:3000